 Well, there isn’t a perfect, constant mathematical formula.
 However, I generally encourage my buyers to price their home with a price that takes off at least 150% of the price of repairs.
 That means that you would list your hypothetical $1,600,000 home for no more than $1,450,000.

 That’s not because your home is a “dump.”
 Instead, it’s because we have to find a way to create a sense of value in the property.
-When a buyer believes that they can get a home that’s worth $1,6000,000 for $1,450,000, even if it needs some deferred maintenance work, they’re more apt to make a competitive offer on the property.
+When a buyer believes that they can get a home that’s worth $1,6000,000 for $1,450,000, even if it has some deferred maintenance, they’re more apt to make a competitive offer on the property.

-Selling For the As-Repaired Price in As-Is Condition
+Selling For the As-Repaired Price in “Fixer Upper” Condition

 But what if you want to have your cake and eat it too?
 What if you want to sell your “bit of a fixer-upper” home for the move-in ready price?
 Can it be done?

 It’s been known to happen.
 And that’s because there are so many factors that go into the final sale price.
-Like location, lot size, square footage, floor plan, landscaping, the list goes on.
+Like location, lot size, square footage, floor plan, landscaping, the way it is marketed and negotiated…the list goes on.

 The key to getting the highest price possible – on-par with those “move-in ready” homes – is so set the price low enough that you get a fierce bidding war going.
 When you have a truly epic bidding war, you find every possible buyer for your property, who will all find different things they value in the property.
 Some of them won’t mind the deferred maintenance, because almost regardless of the condition of they home, they’re pretty much planning on blowing most of it, anyway?
 What if there’s a well-heeled buyer out there who actually likes orange shag carpet and avocado green counter tile?